IndecentDolphin/bookmark_manager/README.md

 As a user,
 So that I can update my library of bookmarks,
 I would like to be able to add new bookmarks.

+As a User,
+So that I can remove a bookmark
+I would like to be able to delete a bookmark.